-The holiday season is upon us 31011434_land with it comes parties and gatherings.
+The holiday season is upon us and with it comes parties and gatherings.
 Some look forward to spending time with friends and family, while others dread it.
 The conversations and dynamics at these gatherings can either make or break what could be a lovely memory.
 When everyone is seen and heard and the conversations are appropriate for the time, place and people, it can really help to make the season bright.
 When visiting with family members, friends, or coworkers during holiday gatherings, it can make all the difference in the world if we follow these conversation do’s:

 Talk less, listen more.
 This is the best one line guide for excellent communication in any setting, and it is particularly great for holiday gatherings.
 It is my primary note to myself in the work I do with my clients, as well as in general conversations, though often I fail and do the opposite.
 It is more a work in progress, something to aspire to.